 Evaluation of the axilla provides information for treatment decisions in patients with invasive breast cancer.
 Axillary lymph node dissection is the standard initial approach for breast cancer patients who are clinically node positive.
 Sentinel node biopsy is the standard initial approach for patients with early stage breast cancer who are clinically node negative.

 The technique of axillary lymph node dissection (ALND) will be reviewed here.
 The approach to management of the regional lymph nodes in breast cancer, sentinel node biopsy indications and outcomes, sentinel node biopsy techniques, and the effect of ALND on patient survival are discussed elsewhere.
-(See "Management of the regional lymph nodes in breast cancer", section on 'Axillary dissection' and "Diagnosis, staging and the role of sentinel lymph node biopsy in the nodal evaluation of breast cancer" and "Sentinel lymph node biopsy in breast cancer: Techniques" and "Management of the regional lymph nodes in breast cancer", section on 'Impact of ALND on survival'.).
+(See "Management of the regional lymph nodes in breast cancer", section on 'Axillary dissection' and "Overview of sentinel lymph node biopsy in breast cancer" and "Sentinel lymph node biopsy in breast cancer: Techniques" and "Management of the regional lymph nodes in breast cancer", section on 'Impact of ALND on survival'.).